rkapl123/ExchangeSetOOF/docs/README.md

 If you want to completely control the from/to/until indicators in your template, this is just possible for the return date only (`!ToDate!/!BisDatum!`) setting.
 In this case remove both "on" and "until", then you'll get the date/time only.

-The date format is using the current locale, so it might be different from "dd.mm.yyyy" or "dd.mm.yyyy hh:mm:ss" !
+The date format is using the current locale, so it might be different from "dd/mm/yyyy" or "dd/mm/yyyy hh:mm:ss" !

 ## Install
 copy ExchangeSetOOF.exe (optionally ExchangeSetOOF.exe.cfg for different template specifications/replacements) and both Managed EWS assemblies (Microsoft.Exchange.WebServices.Auth.dll